 Security camera systems use siamese or Plug and Play (PnP) cables.
 Most cameras only accommodate one of these two cables, so you cannot interchange between them any time you want.
 You have to use one type of cable right from the get-go.
 PnP cables are easy to install and flexible, while siamese wires are durable and heavily shielded.

 Are you tired of the cables that come with traditional security cameras?
-Security Forward has you covered!
+SIA Online has you covered!
 Check out our quick piece on how wireless security camera systems work.

 Plug and Play Cables v.s.
 Siamese Cables